mathworks/Simscape-Multibody-Flex-Beam/README.txt

 This set of files contains a library and examples that show how to model flexible bodies using Simscape Multibody.
+Please note that the General Flexible Beam block was added in R2018b and the Reduced Order Flexible Solid block was added in R2019b.

 Two methods are shown:
   1. Lumped parameter method